-I am an assistant professor of industrial dynamics and sustainable business models at Industrial Economics and Management Department.
+I am an associate professor of industrial dynamics and sustainable business models at Industrial Economics and Management Department.

 My research revolves around three topics: diffusion of innovations, industrial transitions and business models.
 Respectively, I address three main questions in my research: